xuanhiep-dev/dispatch-vision-system/README.md

 Since the port is mapped as 8501:8501 in docker-compose.yml, you can open your browser and access the application at: http://localhost:8501 or http://127.0.0.1:8501
 ### 4.2.
 Launch the Streamlit app to use the following features.
-**Feature 1:** The left column displays the prediction results in image format, with bounding boxes and corresponding object labels.<br><br>
+**Feature 1:** The left column displays the prediction results in image format, with bounding boxes and corresponding object labels.

-**Feature 2:** The right column presents detailed information, including bounding box coordinates, detection labels, and classification labels.<br><br>
+**Feature 2:** The right column presents detailed information, including bounding box coordinates, detection labels, and classification labels.

 <img src="results/project_result.png" alt="Project Result"/><br>

 **Feature 3:** The right section provides a feedback feature where users can correct detection and classification labels.
 The feedback is saved to feedback.csv in the feedback_data directory, recording timestamps, frame indices, object coordinates, predicted and corrected labels, and prediction confidence.
-To access the file directly inside the container:<br><br>
+To access the file directly inside the container:

 **Step 1:** Get the running container ID:
 ```bash
 docker ps